Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/decorators.md

 ### `@resourceGroupResource` {#@Azure.ResourceManager.resourceGroupResource}

-`@resourceGroupResource` marks an ARM resource model as a resource group level resource.
+`@resourceGroupResource` marks an Azure Resource Manager resource model as a resource group level resource.
-This is the default option for ARM resources.
+This is the default option for Azure Resource Manager resources.
 It is provided for symmetry and clarity, and you typically do not need to specify it.

 `/subscription/{id}/resourcegroups/{rg}/providers/Microsoft.Contoso/employees`

-See more details on [different ARM resource type here.](https://azure.github.io/typespec-azure/docs/howtos/ARM/resource-type)
+See more details on [different Azure Resource Manager resource type here.](https://azure.github.io/typespec-azure/docs/howtos/ARM/resource-type)

 ```typespec
 @Azure.ResourceManager.resourceGroupResource